tcheukueppoo/maat/docs/maat.md

 thread-like model.
 The thread-like model is what we call [Maatines](./types/Ma.md) and the async model is what we call [Works](./types/Work.md).
-Async functionality is implemented with the help of Maatines, so yeah… it is just an abstract layer over it.
+Async functionality is implemented with the help of Maatines, it is just an abstract layer over it.
 A Work encapsulate a computation called a Work which runs internally as a new or updated Maatine object.